mobxjs/mobx/docs/refguide/computed.md

 const order = new OrderLine(0)

 const stop = autorun(() => {
-    console.log("total: " + order.total)
+    console.log("Total: " + order.total)
 })
-// computing...
+// Computing...
-// total: 0
+// Total: 0

 console.log(order.total)
-// (no re-computing!)
+// (No re-computing!)
 // 0

 order.amount = 5
-// computing...
+// Computing...
-// (no autorun)
+// (No autorun)

 order.price = 2
-// computing...
+// Computing...
-// total: 10
+// Total: 10

 stop()

 order.price = 3
-// (neither the computation or autorun will recomputed)
+// Neither the computation nor autorun will be re-computed.
 ```

-The above example nicely demonstrates the benefit of a `computed`, it acts as a caching point.
+The above example nicely demonstrates the benefit of a `computed` value, it acts as a caching point.
 Even though we change the `amount`, and this will trigger the `total` to recompute,
-it won't trigger the `autorun`, as `total` will detect it output hasn't been affected, so there is no need to update the `autorun`.
+it won't trigger the `autorun`, as `total` will detect its output hasn't been affected, so there is no need to update the `autorun`.

-In comparison, if total would not be annotated, the autorun would run its effect 3 times,
+In comparison, if `total` would not be annotated, the autorun would run its effect 3 times,
 as it will directly depend on `total` and `amount`.
-[Try it](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx).
+[Try it yourself](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx).

-This is the dependency graph that would be created for the above example:

 ![computed graph](../assets/computed-example.png)

+This is the dependency graph that would be created for the above example.

 ## Rules

-When using computed values, there are a few best practices to observe:
+When using computed values, there are a couple of best practices to follow:

 1. Computed values should not have side-effects or update other observables.
 2. Avoid creating and returning new observables.